Date Of Visit:____________________

 - Realize that you may feel tired, overwhelmed or depressed.

-Schedule an appointment for your baby's next visit, usually within one to two weeks after birth.
+Schedule an appointment for your baby's next visit for 3 to 5 days after birth.

 Based on health-supervision guidelines from the American Academy of Pediatrics and from Bright Futures, which is funded by the U.S. Department of Health and Human Services, under the direction of the Maternal and Child Health Bureau.